iamssuraj/SentimentAnalyzer/README.md

 # Sentiment Analysis using nltk

-nltk is a python module that helps us in analysing sentiments\
+nltk, which stands for Natural Language Toolkit, is a python module that helps us in analysing sentiments
-nltk stands for Natural Language Toolkit

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install nltk.